Note

 img_field = elastic_strain_result.tensor_at_phase(90.0)

-If the result file contains results, you can use this method to get the elastic strain result.
+If the result file contains results, use this method to get the elastic strain result.

 print(solution.elastic_strain())